inscight/inscight/docs/bio/oscar_najera.rst

 Short
 -----
-Undergraduate physics student and gentoo linux user in Ecuador focusing on Solid State physics and developing a simulation for relaxor ferroelectrics.
+Oscar Najera is an ndergraduate physics student and gentoo linux user in Ecuador focusing on Solid State physics and developing a simulation for relaxor ferroelectrics.
+He is also an excellent tango dancer.

 Long
 ----